Carola is a breast cancer survivor. She writes about health, chronic illness, and disabilities.

-When I conduct research into health topics as a writer, I come across some intriguing headlines in the media about foods or devices that claim to cause cancer (carcinogens).
-Every once and a while, a friend or a follower on my social media pages would post a long diatribe, photo, or image about how some object, substance, or food causes cancer.
-After I stop slapping my cheek in disbelief at the fake news, I have come to believe that many people have strange misconceptions and false beliefs about the causes of this condition.
+When I research health topics as a writer, I come across some intriguing headlines in the media about foods or devices that claim to cause cancer (carcinogens).
+Every once in a while, a friend or a follower on my social media pages would post a long rant, photo, or image about how some object, substance, or food causes cancer.
+After I stop slapping my cheek in disbelief at the fake news, I believe that many people have strange misconceptions and false beliefs about the causes of this disease.

-I have put together a list of common myths about cancer causes that I have encountered on the Internet and from sources such as the Mayo Clinic and the Daily Mail.
+I have put together a list of common myths about cancer causes that I have encountered on the Internet.

-I feel sad when people recoiled after learning about my diagnosis.
+I feel sad when some people recoiled after learning about my diagnosis.
 Cancer does not spread to others.
-People like me who have or have had this condition need supportive friends who are not afraid to hug them now and then and are willing to spend time with them.
+People who have or are survivors need supportive friends who are not afraid and are willing to spend time with us.

 Some reports suggest that products containing parabens, aluminum compounds, and other substances may be harmful to the skin or the body.
 There is no conclusive evidence, however, that these products cause breast cancer, says the National Cancer Institute and other researchers.